MAKEUP PRODUCTS (NON-PERMANENT)

 17160

-Though many chemicals in cosmetics pose limited or no threat, dozens are associated with considerable health issues, including neurological harm and cancer.
-Cosmetic chemicals can enter your body through internal use, the skin, and inhalation, and pose similar problems as food chemicals, per this site.
+While most chemicals in beauty products and cosmetics pose slight or zero risk, several dozen have been linked to severe health problems, such as cancer, and neurological harm.
+Cosmetic chemicals invade the body through internal use, the skin, and inhalation, and cause the same risks as food chemicals, per this site.

-Contaminants and chemicals linked to cancer can be found in food and a lot of other everyday goods.
-Still, no type of consumer goods is subject to less government oversight than cosmetics and other personal care products, including COLOR SHOCK GLOSS_I'M A CELEBRITY(D RED).
-While most of the chemicals and contaminants in cosmetics and personal care products probably present very little risk, being exposed to a few has been linked to significant health concerns, including cancer.
+Chemicals associated with cancer are found in food and many other ordinary goods.
+Still, no kind of consumer goods is subject to less government oversight than cosmetics and other personal products, including COLOR SHOCK GLOSS_I'M A CELEBRITY(D RED).
+While most of the chemicals in cosmetics and personal care products almost certainly pose very little risk, being exposed to some has been associated with substantial health conditions, including cancer.